bethany-j-allen/Total-Evidence-Tutorial/README.md

 </distribution>
 ```

-We then need to replace the default Mk Lewis substitution model by one using the transition matrix we just defined, i.e. replace this element:
+We then need to replace the default Mk Lewis substitution model with one using the transition matrix we just defined, i.e. replace this element:
 ```xml
         <substModel datatype="@morphDataType.penguins3" id="LewisMK.s:penguins3" spec="morphmodels.evolution.substitutionmodel.LewisMK"/>
 ```